Frank Finkel: Later life

 Finkel is not believed to have said anything about the Battle of the Little Bighorn over the course of 40 years living in Dayton.
 He is believed to have first made his claim of surviving the battle in 1920 after hearing his companions discussing what he believed to be erroneous details about Custer and the battle.
 Over the next several years he expanded on his claims in local speaking engagements, and in 1921 gave an account to a reporter from the Walla Walla Bulletin, the largest newspaper in the area at the time.

 Delia Finkel died in August 1921, shortly after the Walla Walla Bulletin article was published, and in 1926 Frank married his second wife, Hermie.
+For the remainder of Finkel's life, Hermie did even more research to try to confirm Finkel's story.
+At one point, Hermie found an account of a Lakota warrior who claimed that he saw a soldier ride off from the battle, riding a white horse.
+When she asked Finkel if this was him, Finkel said it wasn't him, and his horse was roan-colored.
+Supporters of Finkel's story claim that if Finkel had been lying, he would've used this account to prove his story.
 Frank Finkel died at age 76 on August 28, 1930.

 In 2013, a photograph described as "August Finckle" was published first in the Battlefield Dispatch, a membership-circulation publication for Custer enthusiasts, and then in the December 2013 issue of Wild West, a professionally edited general-circulation magazine of the Weider History Group.
 The photograph, described as "Sergeant August Finckle" of the Seventh Cavalry in an 1874 cavalry blouse, was widely identified as a photograph of Frank Finkel of Ohio taken 10 years before the familiar Frank Finkel portrait photograph taken around 1886.
 The hair color and hairline differed due to age, but every facial feature was identical, as were several mannerisms, including the shirt collar flipped up on the right side inside the coat collar, according to Mike Roncallo, a portrait photographer with NJ Press credentials, Sylvia Groen, a portrait painter, Police Chief Benjamin Fox of Wyckoff, NJ, and Jacques Harlow, a professional engineer with a degree from Dartmouth and a Fulbright Scholar with ID training from NYU.
 The owner of the photograph was a friend of Frank Finckle, fellow soldier and mentions burying Frank Finckle in the same Dispatch article.
 Four men claimed to identify Finckle and his horse, both dead on Finley Finckle Ridge.
 They do not name parts of battlefields for missing soldiers.